Efficient vs inefficient market research data processing

 Digging holes

-Prototyping is often seen as wasted effort
+Prototyping is often seen as a wasted effort

-Tracking studies need thought
+Tracking studies need planning

 An example of where you need the right tools

-A tracking study going off the rails
+A tracking study can go off the rails

 Finding the right people to help